AshrafEhab/BLOG-API-APPLICATION/README.md

 This document outlines the API endpoints for a blog application.
 The API provides functionalities for user management, post creation and interaction, and comment management.

-**Authentication**
+**Features**

-Authentication is handled using JWT tokens.
+* Authentication is handled using JWT tokens.
 Users must be logged in to access protected routes.
+* All Routes are tested and works as expected.
+* Error handling are implemented for all routes.

 **User Routes (API Prefix: `/user`)**